lilyosah/tech-knowledgebase/Accessibility/Mismatch - How Inclusion Shapes Design (Kat Holmes).md

 - Moses was an architect in NYC in 1950s, made things WORSE for marginalized groups by razing their communities, lowering overpasses so that buses couldn't go under them.
 This top-down architecture planning was replicated across the U.S.
 - Brown is an architect designing for buildings in areas she grew up in Detroit's inner city
 	- ⭐ "Nothing about us, without us"

+## Chapter 6: Matchmaking

+- Designing systems to benefit groups can fall victim to the superhero-victim mindset
+- Sometimes products for women designed by men fail because they are stupid
+	-